Try a Free Live AI Golf Lesson TRY FREE

 We're getting ready to start a long lesson series all about impact position in golf, and we're going to kick it off here with a discussion of exactly what you're trying to do with your hands during the downswing, what they're responsible for and, more importantly, how it should feel like an outside in swing when you do it correctly.

-We'll do this with a comparison of two golfers, Adrian Wadey on the left and our own Chuck Quinton on the right.
+We'll do this with a comparison of two golfers, Adrian Wadey on the lead side and our own Chuck Quinton on the trail side.
 We've drawn some lines on the photos to show the path traveled by the hands during the swing.
-The green line represents the backswing, and the red line is the downswing.
+The green line represents the backswing path, and the red line is the downswing path.

 As we advance each of the golfers to the top of the swing (below), the hands have now traveled the green path, and are getting ready to come back down on the red path.